programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 When your image is done processing, you should see a small version of it appear in a box in IIIF Workbench.
 The image name will be under the photo, along with a link to an `info.json`.
 For all IIIF images and manifests, the `info.json` is a [JavaScript Object Notation (JSON)](https://en.wikipedia.org/wiki/JSON) file that contains the information that allows the IIIF APIs to process and serve the IIIF image to the web.
 The box for each image in IIIF Workbench will also display a hyperlink to the hosted image in your GitHub repository for the project.
 You can view all of your downloaded image files in your GitHub repository for the project as well.

 {% include figure.html filename="en-or-iiif-images-and-manifests-github-03.png" alt="The Images dashboard of the IIIF Workbench web interface.
-In a small box, processed image of a cat resting on a blanket, with the caption 'camilla,' and 'info.json' and 'Full image' links, below." caption="Figure 3.
+In a small box, processed image of a cat resting on a blanket, with the caption 'camilla,' and links to 'info.json' and 'Full image' below." caption="Figure 3.
 The resulting processed image in the IIIF Workbench.
 The info.json link is the info.json URI and the 'Full image' link is the image URI." %}

 ### Creating manifests